Scientific Enrichment Program

 At the retreat, fellows and students with mature projects give brief research talks and receive scientific input.

 More importantly, the retreat focuses heavily on career development.
-During breakout sessions, faculty members give talks and lead discussions about selecting a research project and mentor, identifying and negotiating for jobs at academic medical centers, career tracks at academic medical centers, and other aspects of the academic career.
+During breakout sessions, faculty members give talks and lead discussions about selecting a research project and mentor, identifying and negotiating for jobs at academic medical centers, and building a satisfying career, among other aspects of the academic career.